 Robustness.
-A potential alternative experiment design would exploit between-subject rather than within-subject variation.
+A potential alternative experiment would exploit between-subject rather than within-subject variation.
 This alternative approach would have the advantage of having respondents observe at most one monument, making it impossible for them to recognize the focus on monuments and adjust their responses accordingly.
 However, this would have the strong disadvantage of reducing the sample size and statistical power and introducing potential imbalances across subjects (there would be only one response per respondent and thus no individual fixed effect).
-My data allow me to also run a between-subject analysis if I restrict responses only to the first city.
+In my experiment I can run a between-subject analysis if I restrict responses to the first city.
 In this case 50% of respondents are treated and 50% are in the control group.
-Table E16 displays the results of the experiment for African Americans.
+Table E15 displays the results of the experiment for African Americans.
 The findings qualitatively align with the within-subject analysis, even though only one of the three outcomes is significant because of the small sample size.
-In columns (4) to (6) of the same table, I perform a secondary robustness exercise, focusing on a specific randomly selected subgroup of 16 respondents who were primed to think about racism.
-Specifically, at the very beginning of the survey, I exposed them to a fake captcha featuring a Confederate flag and the symbol of Black Lives Matter.45 If the result of the experiment were a pure effect of priming on racism in an abstract way, unrelated to the destination city, this special control group should behave as a treated group.
-That the point estimates using this primed control group closely resemble, and in some cases even exceed, those of the full set of control respondents suggests that the treatment is not merely priming respondents on racism; instead, it appears to be specifically related to the presence of the Confederate monuments in the destination city.
+In columns (4) to (6) of the same table, I perform a secondary robustness exercise, focusing on a specific randomly selected subgroup of 39 respondents who were primed to think about racism.
+Specifically, at the very beginning of the survey, I exposed them to a fake captcha featuring a Confederate flag and the symbol of Black Lives Matter.
+37 That the point estimates for this primed control group closely resemble, and in some cases even exceed, those of the full set of control respondents suggests that the treatment is not merely priming respondents on racism; instead, it appears to be specifically related to Confederate monuments.